ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 Demonstrates how to create a CustomRenderableSeries using the MVVM API in SciChart WPF Charts

+### Hit-Test to Add Annotations on a Chart

+Demonstrates how to use the Hit-Test API to add VerticalLineAnnotations to a chart

 ### Implicit Styles

 Demonstrates 2D SciChart WPF Charts styled using Implicit Styles